See, Learn, Assist: Safe and Self-Paced Robotic Rehabilitation via Video-Based Learning from Demonstration: Experimental Validation

 \subsubsection{Active-Assisted Mode}

-To configure the system for a highly responsive state, we set $\gamma = 0.08$ while keeping $\epsilon=0.001$.
+To configure the system for a responsive assist state, we set $\gamma = 0.04$ and $\epsilon=0.001$, while $\epsilon_{min} = 0.0001$.
+The value of $\gamma$ was chosen relative to an estimated maximum tangential effort of a recovering patient in this mode, $f_{t,\mathrm{max}} \approx 25$~N, so that $\gamma \leq \frac{1- \epsilon}{f_{t,\mathrm{max}}}$.
+This ensures the DMP never runs faster than the demonstrated pace.
 A subject was asked to execute the exercise with variable levels of engagement to test the controller's responsiveness.
-As illustrated in Fig. ~\ref{fig:temporal_dilation} (left), the exercise progress increases with the applied tangential force.
+As illustrated in Fig.~\ref{fig:temporal_dilation} (left), the exercise progress increases with the applied tangential force.
 When the participant intentionally stops pushing or applies a resistive force (highlighted zone), the canonical system of the DMP only progresses by the minimal baseline speed, allowing the robot to wait for the patient's renewed effort while eliminating the risk of the subject slacking or being overpowered.
 Once $f_t>0$ again, the trajectory accelerates toward completion.
+To filter sensor noise and involuntary disturbances along the tangential axis, we employed an empirically tuned $2$~N deadband.
+However, adaptive noise rejection and intent recognition will be explored in future work.